makersacademy/unixoid-challenge/README.md

 cd temp
 ```

-Checking and submitting your progress
+Checking and submitting your progress:
 -------------------------------------

 First, you will need to install the `unixoid-challenge` gem, like this: